neuroinformatics-unit/datashuttle/docs/source/pages/community/guiding-principles.md

 In future versions it will be necessary to standardise additional features (e.g. sync pulse metadata) to allow automation of more sophisticated analyses.
 New standards will always be goal-orientated and customisable, only required to achieve a particular research goal.
-It is anticipated that as these 'rules' are accumulated, projects will progressively approach full BIDS standardization.

 The role of **datashuttle** will be to enforce these rules in a flexible manner.